oycar/Delaunator_Swift/README.md

 ![Example Delaunay Triangulation](./Images/Ukraine_Delaunay.png)

-When a triangulation includes near degenrate triangles, i.e. almost collinear, the points which define the Voronoi diverge will diverge to infinity; making rendering the Voronoi mesh numerically unstable.
+When a triangulation includes near degenerate triangles, i.e. almost collinear, the points which define the Voronoi diverge will diverge to infinity; making rendering the Voronoi mesh numerically unstable.
 But for less extreme triangulations the Voronoi Mesh will be well behaved.